mdibaiee/mahdi.blog/_posts/2022-10-27-i-dont-recommend-ireland.md

 was not able to get in-person classes.

-This also applies to work opportunities, as much as Dublin may be hyped as a tech hub, I find the work opportunity schene in Dublin to be very limited.
+This also applies to work opportunities, as much as Dublin may be hyped as a tech hub, I find the work opportunity scene in Dublin to be very limited.
 Yes, large companies do have offices in Dublin, but there is not a strong startup culture here, and so you are limited to the Big Tech corps, and the small and far-in-between startups.